 The Anchorage Urban Fellows is a nine-month long fellowship program that places dynamic college graduates in some of Anchorage’s most significant civic institutions.
 By immersing the fellows in the Anchorage community, the program aims to curate an amazing experience for its participants and, more broadly, provide a pipeline of young talent and energy into Anchorage’s (and Alaska’s) economy and community life.
 The program is backed by well-connected and wonderful members of the Anchorage community that will plug fellows into the broader Anchorage outdoor/civic/community/art life.

-The position begins September 2017.
-Housing and a living stipend are provided.
+Housing and living stipends are provided.

 Visit the Anchorage Urban Fellows website for more information.

 The Forest Foundation